yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 1.  **Multiple Passes**: The preprocessor makes multiple passes over the source text, expanding macros until no more expansions can be performed.
 A recursion limit (1000) prevents infinite loops.
 2.  **Token-Based Matching**: Macro replacement is performed on a whole-word basis.
 For example, if `V` is a macro, it will not be expanded inside the identifier `VALUE`.
 3.  **Argument Expansion**: For function-like macros, the preprocessor fully expands a macro's arguments *before* substituting them into the macro body, with one key exception (see Token Pasting below).
+An important consequence of this is that if an expanded argument forms a valid constant expression (e.g., (2+3)), it is immediately evaluated and replaced by its result (e.g., 5) before being passed to the outer macro.
+This mechanism is crucial for advanced techniques like recursive macros that generate new values at each step.
 The resulting text is then rescanned for further macro expansions.
 4.  **Differences from C/C++**: This preprocessor is similar to C/C++ but lacks a stringification (`#`) operator and variadic macros (`...`, `__VA_ARGS__`).
 Also, macro definitions must be on a single line.

 #### 2.5.1.
 Token Pasting (`@@`)